wsw2025/CS.12.01-Tutorial.1.2.8/README.md

 Example 2

-HTML uses < B > and < /B > as delimiters.
-For each open delimiter < B >, there must be a matching close delimiter < /B >
+HTML uses < b > and < /b > as delimiters.
+For each open delimiter < b >, there must be a matching close delimiter < /b >

-<B> Make this text bold </B>		is valid HTML
+< b > Make this text bold < /b >		is valid HTML

-<B> Make this text bold </UB>	is not valid HTML because there is one open delimiter and no matching close delimiter.
+< b > Make this text bold < /ub >	is not valid HTML because there is one open delimiter and no matching close delimiter.

 In this tutorial, you will write two methods in the following Delimiters class.